 Staggered butt applications are made by shortening the exposure less than the greater maximum exposure.
 No shakes or shingles shall be applied greater than the maximum exposure allowed.
 Check with local building codes for approval of this installation method.

-Note: Do not cover the entire deck with nonpermeable underlayment.
-This will not allow shingles to breathe.
-See CSSB technical bulletin "Asphalt-Saturated Organic Felt"
+Note: Do not cover the entire deck with non-permeable barrier (including nonpermeable underlayment).
+See CSSB technical bulletin "Asphalt-Saturated Organic Felt".